United States history to 1877 & from 1877

 Historical documentary filmmaking

-I teach Historical Documentary Filmmaking every other year with my colleague Nathan Peck, Associate Professor of Art & Design at Saint Xavier.
-It is a blast!
+I teach Historical Documentary Filmmaking with my colleague Nathan Peck, Associate Professor of Art & Design at Saint Xavier.
 Students enroll in my history and his art course simultaneously.
 No training in history or film is required, but by the end of the semester each student makes their own five-minute documentary, having learned the process step-by-step.
 Photography, video and audio production, the Adobe software suite--they learn it all!
 And they learn how to find and use historical evidence, how to distill historical narratives into script, and how to locate historical images that turn the past into a visual feast for their viewers.
 Student films from the first iteration of the class--which focused on Saint Xavier University's history, beginning with Mother Catherine McAuley, founder of the Sisters of Mercy--can be found here.
-The course will next be taught in the spring 2018 semester, and will focus on Saint Xavier in the tumultuous 1960s, with a special emphasis on the consequences of Vatican II.
+The course will next be taught in the spring 2019 semester, and will focus on Saint Xavier in the tumultuous 1960s, with a special emphasis on the consequences of Vatican II.
 For Nathan's webpage, click here.

 One of my favorite courses to teach, Modern Japan is a whirlwind tour through the remarkable history of a fascinating country.
 A proudly independent people who have borrowed much from others, the Japanese have fashioned a culture that foreigners have long found intriguing.
 Americans have shared a special relationship with Japan since the arrival of Commodore Matthew Perry in 1853, who forcibly opened the country to trade with the West.
 The course focuses on the subsequent and astonishingly rapid rise of Japan from a premodern society to a world power, but it also pays special attention to Japanese culture, which remains vibrant today.
 One of the great boons of teaching Japanese history is that it invites a comparative analysis of American and Japanese culture, illuminating the degree to which individual behavior is shaped by broader social practice rooted in historical experience.
 For superb visual material on Japanese history and culture that I use in my teaching, immerse yourself in MIT's Visualizing Cultures, an outstanding resource produced by leading scholars of Asian history, most notably the eminent scholar of Japan, John Dower.